 Richard Reed is the co-founder and former co-CEO of Innocent.
 Challenging conventional business methods the company effectively created a mainstream market for smoothies and fruit drinks.
 They developed their own, unique brand identity, and went on to dominate (at one point with over 70%) the sector across Europe before selling the company to Coca-Cola.
 It also set new standards by running everything on green energy and giving 10% of profits to charity.

 The initial plan was simple.
 With £500 of produce Richard and friends set up a stall at a music festival.
 Two bins, labelled YES and NO, were placed next to a poster that read ‘Should we give up our day jobs to make smoothies?’
 By Sunday evening the YES bin was so full they immediately resigned.

-Since then the combination of an all-natural product and a slightly anarchic approach has helped Innocent gain huge visibility and respect.
-Richard and his team have been voted Ernst & Young Entrepreneurs of the Year, and invited to Downing Street to offer advice on creating the right environment to encourage new businesses.
+Since those beginnings the combination of an natural product and a slightly anarchic approach helped Innocent gain huge profile and respect.
+Richard and his team were voted EY Entrepreneurs of the Year, and invited to Downing Street to offer advice on creating the right environment to encourage new businesses.